Substack, Apple, Spotify, YouTube, Amazon

 Our goal is to have fun learning science through the lens of science fiction, fantasy, and pop-culture.
 We will start in one place and let the conversation lead us down the winding scenic road exploring the science in science fiction, separating the facts from the Handwavium.
 We’ll have a little fun and you’ll learn a few facts you can use to impress your friends at a party or use as a conversation starter to go down your own rabbit holes.

 Want to support the show?
 Tell your friends.
 Follow us on social media, Discord, share the podcast, and let us know what topics you are excited about.
 Leave a Comment.
-And for email alerts sign-up for the Substack newsletter and never miss an episode or exciting updates.
+And for email alerts sign-up for the Substack newsletter and never miss an episode, exciting updates or the bonus images we talk about on the episodes.

 We want to Hear From You (leave a comment):